 All direct and indirect costs of any subaward or contract must be included in the direct costs of the primary award.

-The applicants may request the entire maximum funding amount for a project that may have a period of performance less than the maximum 3 years.
+The applicant may request the entire maximum funding amount for a project that may have a period of performance less than the maximum 3 years.

-For this award mechanism, direct costs must be requested for:
+For this award mechanism, direct costs may be requested for (not all-inclusive):